Decompression sickness (DCS) occurs when the body is exposed to a sudden drop in surrounding pressure.

 DCS II.
 This results in more serious systemic effects, including neurological symptoms such as numbness and tingling.
 In the most severe form, numbness may lead to

-and even death.
-Other symptoms of DCS II include: Stomach painBack painHeadacheLightheadednessConfusionVision problemsVertigo—the sensation of movement when a person is stillChest pain and severe coughingShock
+paralysis and even death.
+Other symptoms of DCS II include: Stomach painBack painHeadacheLightheadednessConfusionVision problemsVertigo—the sensation of movement when standing stillChest pain and severe coughingShock

 If an individual dives occupationally and has regular exposure to increased pressure, a mild, chronic case of the bends may occur without detection.
 Over time, this can result in deterioration of affected joints and bones.